free5ty1e/primestationone.old/README.md

-primestationone
+# PrimeStation One
 ===============

-# PrimeStation One: A Set of Scripts and Tools For a Ready-To-Go RetroPie with PS3 controls set up and wifi and bluetooth and PS3 bluetooth
+## A Set of Scripts and Tools For a Ready-To-Go RetroPie with PS3 controls set up and wifi and bluetooth and PS3 bluetooth

 ### PS3 Controller Layout / Quick Reference:
 ![SplashScreen](splashscreen.png)